devcontainers/template-starter/README.md

 ### Marking Template Public

-Note that by default, GHCR packages are marked as `private`.
-To stay within the free tier, Templates need to be marked as `public`.
+For your Template to be used, it currently needs to be available publicly.
+By default, OCI Artifacts in GHCR are marked as `private`.

-This can be done by navigating to the Template's "package settings" page in GHCR, and setting the visibility to 'public`.
-The URL may look something like:
+To make them public, navigate to the Template's "package settings" page in GHCR, and set the visibility to 'public`.

 ```
 https://github.com/users/<owner>/packages/container/<repo>%2F<templateName>/settings